How To Get A Job On A Cruise Ship

 Taking the Leap

 Contact your country’s official hiring partners and speak with a Cruise Ship Employment Specialist.
-These specialists have not only worked onboard but has also been involved with recruitment as well.
+These specialists have not only worked onboard but have also been involved with recruitment as well.

 The whole service that Amanda at Get a Life at Sea offers from sharing her knowledge of the industry to identifying target employers to customizing your resume and cover letter is great!
 The positive encouragement she provides is also invaluable.
 I would definitely recommend her services to others.
 Amanda is like a guide to those trying to find their way in the wilderness!” – Dean Davis, Human Resources Manager, Carnival.